Spirou4D/notify_after_render/README.md

 ## How
 The preferences file extension is <b>.nar</b>

 To start, fill preferences and use the "Save" button to choose where to save your preferences.
-In the window that opens, you discover an option at the bottom left, To save -> With specifications.
+In the window that opens, you discover an option at the bottom left, <b>To save -> With specifications</b>.

 <b>Enabled</b>: The file name you choose will be added to the name standard like this: notify_after_render_xxxxxx.nar.